bytecodealliance/wasmtime/cranelift/docs/langref.rst

     The address of GV can be computed by first loading a pointer from BaseGV and adding Offset to it.

-    It is assumed the BaseGV resides in readable memory with the apropriate alignment for storing a pointer.
+    It is assumed the BaseGV resides in readable memory with the appropriate alignment for storing a pointer.

     Chains of ``deref`` global variables are possible, but cycles are not